waylayio/influxdb-scala/README.md

 Scala InfluxDB driver

-This is our own imlementation that depends on `play-ws` and `play-json`.
+This is our own implementation that depends on `play-ws` and `play-json`.
 Not to be confused with the abandonned offical influxdb-scala driver.

 ## Usage